Gamergate: Purpose and goals

 The most active Gamergate supporters or "Gamergaters" said that Gamergate was a movement for ethics in games journalism, for protecting the "gamer" identity, and for opposing "political correctness" in video games and that any harassment of women was done by others not affiliated with Gamergate.
 They argued that the close relationships between journalists and developers demonstrated a conspiracy among reviewers to focus on progressive social issues.
-Some supporters pointed to what they considered disproportionate praise for games such as Depression Quest and Gone Home, which feature unconventional gameplay and stories with social implications, while they viewed traditional AAA games as downplayed.
-False claims of the "ethics in game journalism" had started as early as 2012, when Geoff Keighley was accused of such unethical behavior when he was presenting information about Halo 4 among advertisements for Mountain Dew and Doritos, an event called "Doritosgate" in the gamer culture.
+These conspiracy theories particularly focused on the positive reception to games such as Depression Quest and Gone Home, which feature unconventional gameplay and stories with social implications.